CTCycle/FEXT-Autoencoder/README.md

 **Settings for pretraining parameters:**
 - `training_device:` select the training device (CPU or GPU)
 - `epochs:` number of training iterations
-- `learning_rate:` learning rate of the model during training
+- `learning_rate:` learning rate of the model
 - `batch_size:` size of batches to be fed to the model during training
 - `kernel_size:` size of convolutional kernel
-- `num_heads:` number of attention heads
+- `seed:` global random seed

 **Settings for data preprocessing and predictions:**
-- `pic_size:` scaled size of the x-ray images
+- `picture_shape:` full shape of the images as (height, width, channels)
-- `image_shape:` automatically calculated full image shape
-- `num_samples:` number of images to consider prior to generating train and test datasets
+- `num_train_samples:` number of images to use for the model training
 - `num_test_samples:` number of samples to use as validation data
 - `augmentation:` whether or not to perform data agumentation on images (significant impact on training time)

+**Number of samples and batch size:** This application is designed for efficient on-the-fly image loading using a custom generator.
+Therefore, it is advisable to carefully choose the number of training and testing samples and adjust the batch size accordingly.
+Optimal training and test data sizes should be multiples of 100.

 ## Installation
 First, ensure that you have Python 3.10.12 installed on your system.
 Then, you can easily install the required Python packages using the provided requirements.txt file: